Protecting Queenslanders from Violent and Child Sex Offenders Amendment Bill 2018

 6.49 pmMr CRISAFULLISupports

-Supported the bill arguing it is the role of parliamentarians to protect those without a voice, and that the bill's proposals for indeterminate supervision, GPS tracking, and restrictions on where offenders can live are reasonable measures that should not be derided.
+Supported the bill, arguing the core role of every government is community protection.
+Defended the bill's provisions for indeterminate supervision orders, mandatory GPS tracking, and restrictions on where offenders can live.

 6.55 pmMs McMILLANOpposes